-On August 29, Thailand’s tallest building opened to the public in Bangkok.
+Back in August of 2016, Thailand’s tallest building opened to the public in Bangkok.
 Named MahaNakhon, the unique 77-story, 1,030-foot (314-meter) structure is the brainchild of the German architect Ole Scheeren.
 In addition to the tower proper, the scheme includes an adjacent, freestanding 7-story structure named “The Cube.”
-The two buildings frame a new outdoor plaza that is sure to become a major meeting point in Bangkok’s central business district.
+The two buildings frame a new outdoor plaza that is now a major meeting point in Bangkok’s central business district.

 This conceptual rendering (left) shows how Ole Scheeren’s vision was accurately transformed into the finished building (right).